Workers’ Comp

 Who pays for your disability plan can impact the way the benefits are paid out:

-• If your disability plan is paid 100 percent by your employer, the workers’ compensation insurance is allowed to take a credit on any long- or short-term disability benefits you receive.
+• If your employer pays your disability plan 100 percent, the workers’ compensation insurance is allowed to take a credit on any long- or short-term disability benefits you receive.

 • If you pay for a portion of your disability plan, which is usually done through payroll deduction, then it’s likely the workers’ compensation carrier will not take credit and that you can receive both benefits.